 9. Provide a completed Form G-6, Computer Standards Expert Certification.
+Provide a link to the location of the form here.

 Audit

 1. The professional vitae of modeling organization personnel and consultants responsible for the current model and information on their predecessors if different than current personnel will be reviewed.
 Background information on individuals providing testimonial letters in the submission shall be provided.